Frequently Asked Questions

 I've never done marketing before.
 How much should I be spending?

-For practices that have experience with marketing, our general recommendation is to invest 4–7% of their net income in your marketing efforts.
+For practices that have experience with dental marketing, our general recommendation is to invest 4–7% of their net income in your marketing efforts.
 However, if you’re just starting out, it’s likely a good idea to start a bit lower.
-Once you start getting results, you can ramp up from there.
+Once you start getting results from your initial dental marketing, you can ramp up from there.